 Many of the articles published in the Yearbook (see editorial rules) have first been brought to publicity as discourses at the monthly meetings.
 The meetings have been active and regular since 1901.
 They traditionally take place during the university term, on the first Monday of the month (October to April).

-Altogether there are usually seven meetings a year, the most festive of them the annual festival on the 19th of January which is the anniversary of the Finnish apostle in the Middle Ages, St Henrik.
+Altogether there are usually three meetings a year, the most festive of them the annual festival on the 19th of January which is the anniversary of the Finnish apostle in the Middle Ages, St Henrik.
 Only during wars and revolutions have some of these meetings been cancelled.

 Other regular activities of the Society include a Church History Day, which is held every other year.